steveloughran/kerberos_and_hadoop/sections/what_is_kerberos.md

 aid in setting up a KDC for a Hadoop cluster.
 There's even a minature one, the `MiniKDC` in the Hadoop source for [testing](testing.html).

 KDCs are managed by operations teams.
-If a developer finds themselves mainting a KDC outside of a test environment, they are in trouble and probably out of their depth.
+If a developer finds themselves maintaining a KDC outside of a test environment, they are in trouble and probably out of their depth.

 ## Kerberos Principal